 Galtic Druids - Circles of the Shepherd and the MoonOnly in the totemic tradition of the Galts are the priests properly called druids.
 They have developed the animistic Circle of the Moon (Player's Handbook) by synthesizing the elven and rakasta traditions.
 Through this circle Galtic druids perfect their own ability to assume totemic qualities and abilities.
-Druids o the Circle of the Shepherd (Unearthed Arcana) prefer attract totemic companions instead.
+Druids of the Circle of the Shepherd (Xanathat's Guide) prefer attract totemic companions instead.
 Both the Circle of the Moon and the Circle of the Beast are equally represented among the Galtic people--and those who follow their totemic paths.

 Edited July 11, 2015; July 13, 2015; August 15, 2015; August 19, 2015; August 28, 2015; November 2, 2015; January 2, 2016; April 10, 2016; July 2, 2016; July 4, 2016; October 10, 2016; June 29, 2017; July 6, 2017; July 19, 2017; March 17, 2018; March 22, 2018; May 10, 2018; June 22, 2018.